-The top two qualifying energy management plans will automatically be awarded a place in DTE’s SEM program; others will be awarded based on availability.
+The top two energy management plans will qualify for a place in DTE’s SEM program; others will be awarded based on availability.
 The program administrators reserve the right to award one, multiple, or no plans based on the quantity and merits of submitted plans.
 Individual or team scholarships of up to $50,000 will be awarded.
-Scholarships will not be distributed until final case study is completed (approximately June 2020).
+Scholarships will not be distributed until the final case study is completed (approximately June 2020).

 Preference will be given to universities with the most comprehensive energy management plans.
 Preference will also be given to those universities whose plans include:

 - Collaboration with multidisciplinary teams (e.g. students in mechanical engineering, electrical engineering, business college and/or business office staff, facility managers, department heads, and professors)